direktt/direktt-plugin/guides/user-guide.md

 ## **Admin Features in the Direktt Mobile App**

-The Direktt mobile app lets channel administrators manage communication, send bulk messages, and access admin-specific links—right from their mobile device.
+The Direktt mobile app lets channel administrators manage communication, send bulk messages, and access admin-specific links - right from their mobile device.

 Here’s how to use the admin tools and manage channels on the go.